karlyanelson/andalsomuchcattle/_posts/2016-08-10-song-of-solomon.md

     frame_type: "frame-1-1"
 ---

-Song of Solomon is pretty ridiculous, but it has some nuggets: "For love is strong as death,
-    jealousy is fierce as the grave.Its flashes are flashes of fire, the very flame of the Lord.
-Many waters cannot quench love,
-    neither can floods drown it.""
+Song of Solomon is pretty ridiculous, but it has some nuggets: "For love is strong as death, jealousy is fierce as the grave.
+Its flashes are flashes of fire, the very flame of the Lord.
+Many waters cannot quench love, neither can floods drown it."

 My favorite Song of Solomon memory (if one can have such things), is doing a dramatic reading of it with my small group at camp one summer.
 They spent the rest of the week going "*climb* my palm tree."